kk-spartans/scholars-cup/README.md

 Just because something isn’t labelled AI doesn’t mean the entire thing is completely written by me — that’s never true, for anything.

+---

-All links to wikipedia are permanent links, because I don’t want info that wasn’t as it was when I looked at it chan
+All links to wikipedia are permanent links, because I don’t want info that wasn’t as it was when I looked at it changing — so some of them might be outdated.